ann3li/Claude-MCP-Recurring-Insights-Button/README.md

 ### Running a saved Recurring Insight

 ```
-1. Click the Recurring Insights Button (left of +)
+1. Click the Recurring Insights Button (right of +)
 2. Select a saved insight from the library
 3. Click "Run" — Claude retrieves live NetSuite data and generates the output
 ```